Radziwiłł family: Name and origin

 The Radziwiłł family is a directly descended branch of the extinct Lithuanian noble Astikai family line.
 Its first notable member, Kristinas Astikas (born 1363), a close associate of the Lithuanian ruler Vytautas, became Castellan of Vilnius.
 The patronym Radvila arose following its use by his son Radvila Astikas and grandson Mikalojus Radvila.
-A legendary version of the patronym's etymology associates it with a child raised by wolves (rado vilko).
-The name has been primarily written in, and recognized by, the polonized version and spelling for several centuries.
+A legendary version of the patronym's etymology associates it with a child found by krivis Lizdeika in a wolf's den (rado vilko... = "found wolf's...", implying "rado vilko vaikas" = "found wolf's child").

+The Polish forms Radziwiłł or Radźwił (patronymics Radziwiłłowic(z), Radźwiłowic(z)) may come from the originally Belarusian Radzivil, i.e. a derivative of il from the base Radziv-, derived from a shortened form of the name Radzivón (with a v removing the hiatus from the church Rodi.ón, similarly to Larivón from Lari.ón (Ilarión) or Ljavónt from (Le.ón), and similarly to Stanil from Stanislav.
+They would have been adopted into Lithuanian as Radzivìlas, Radzvilà.

 The family descends from Lithuanian bajorai-ducal courtiers who advanced considerably in the 15th-century politics of the Grand Duchy of Lithuania.
 Along with possessions of land near Kernavė, the family's traced place of origin, the Radziwiłł family also inherited the Trąby coat of arms.

 Three of Mikalojus' sons, Mikołaj, Jan, and Jerzy, went on to become the progenitors of the three known Radziwiłł family lines.
+His daughter Anna was the great-grandmother of Elizabeth Báthory.

 The Radziwiłł family divided by branch: